-If you have symptoms of COVID-19 or have been exposed to someone with COVID-19, contact your Mass General Brigham provider to get tested.
+If you have symptoms of COVID-19 or have been exposed to someone with COVID-19, you should get tested.

 If you have symptoms or have been in close contact with someone who has COVID-19, testing is an important way to protect your family, friends, and community.

 COVID-19 vaccines are now available for all patients ages 6 months and older.
 COVID-19 booster shots are available for patients ages 5 years and older.

 If you have an in-person office appointment coming up, please review information on what to expect and do before and the day of your appointment.